 Paying it forward can help improve our world, little by little.
 You might give money, time, skills, or all of the above.
 A random act of kindness in your apartment building, or even with courteous driving, can turn someone’s bad day around.
 Looking out for another person, not just for yourself, makes everyone feel better.

 That said, it’s wise to take care of your money so you’re in a position to give back to others.
 A SoFi Checking and Savings account can help you do just that.
-When you open an online bank account, you’ll earn a hyper competitive interest rate and pay no fees, which can help your money grow.
+When you open an online bank account, you’ll earn a competitive APY and pay no fees, which can help your money grow.
 You’ll also have a suite of features that help you track and optimize your spending and saving.

 How do I pay it forward at work?